-As of June 30, 2023, the District had commitments with respect to unfinished capital projects of approximately \$3.0 million to be paid from local funds for both Measure A and Measure C.
+As of June 30, 2024, the District had commitments with respect to unfinished capital projects of approximately \$21.3 million to be paid from local funds for both Measure A and Measure C.

-NOTE 5 - OVERSIGHT COMMITTEE
+NOTE 6 - OVERSIGHT COMMITTEE

-Education Code Section 15282(a) states that the Citizens' Oversight Committee must consist of at least seven members and must be comprised of the following members: one member shall be active in a business organization representing the business community located within the district, one member shall be active in a senior citizens' organization, one member shall be active in a bona fide taxpayers' organization, one member shall be the parent or guardian of a child enrolled in the District, and one member shall be both a parent or guardian of a child enrolled in the district organization, such as the Parent Teacher Association or school site council.
+Education Code Section 15282(a) states that the Citizens' Oversight Committee must consist of at least seven members and must be comprised of the following members: one member shall be active in a business organization representing the business community located within the district, one member shall be active in a senior citizens' organization, one member shall be active in a bona fide taxpayers' organization, one member shall be the parent or guardian of a child enrolled in the District, and one member shall be both a parent or guardian of a child enrolled in the district and active in a parent-teacher organization, such as the Parent Teacher Association or school site council.
+Currently, the committee is comprised of only four members, and is missing a member that is a parent or guardian of a child in the District and someone that represents a local business.